-SOURCE: U.S. Department of Education 2015 Retain excellent teachers Research shows that new teachers are less effective than teachers with three to five years of experience.
+SOURCE: U.S. Department of Education 2015 Retain excellent teachers Minority students are most likely to have inexperienced teachers.
 Eighth-graders whose math teachers have 6+ years of experience teaching their subject

-SOURCE: U.S. Department of Education 2017
+SOURCE: U.S. Department of Education 2017 Data not available or reporting requirements not met.

-\Data not available or reporting requirements not met.
-GIVE SOUTH DAKOTA SCHOOLS AND TEACHERS THE RESOURCES THEY NEED South Dakota stands out for providing teachers and students with the teaching materials and resources they need to succeed, but the state has far to go in providing universal access to important science facilities.
-Some teachers lack the tools of their trade
+WASHINGTON GIVE WASHINGTON SCHOOLS AND TEACHERS THE RESOURCES THEY NEED Washington State stands out for providing most teachers and students with the facilities and teaching materials they need to succeed, yet the state still have far to go to provide unversal access to these advantages.
+Too many teachers lack the tools of their trade